Panoramic Image Editing & Reconstruction Pipeline

 object obstruction makes replacement difficult

-Another challenge was that any of these inpainting models (from SDXL / Flux / Fooocus) were not made for very high-resolution imagery.
+Also, any of these inpainting models (from SDXL / Flux / Fooocus) were not made for very high-resolution imagery.

 Additionally, the challenge with panoramic imagery is that editing in equirectangular projection introduces distortions, edge-wrap artifacts, and inconsistent geometry.
 I saw firsthand that changing the sky using any generative model introduces seams at the edges (the left and right images are not continuous after the edit).